Sanshain/graphql-types-generator/README.md

 #### Does not support:

-- ❌ `relay` - may be will be done in the near future
 - ❌ `subscriptions` - may be will be done in the distant future
+- ❌ `fragments` - unlike due to the lack of need for such entities in meta-development, which is implied by this package

 ### Frequently asked questions